Good to know

 A relatively true-to-size, mid-cut day hiking boot for men is the Timberland Euro Rock Hiker.
 It is offered in B – standard width.
 Its sizing selection consists of full and half sizes.
 Wearers can adjust its fit to get a personalized lockdown using the footgear’s ghillie lacing.

 Staying surefooted on the trail is possible with the Euro Rock Hiker’s non-marking rubber outsole, called Gripstick.
 It is designed to produce sufficient surface traction no matter if the terrain is dry or wet.
 Timberland engineers furnished it with numerous protrusions (widely known as lugs) to give hikers adequate slip and skid resistance over particularly slippery trails and muddy paths.
-They also made its forefoot area to reinforce the shoe’s upper by a couple of millimeters, thus enhancing the shoes sturdiness and protectiveness a bit further.
+They also made its forefoot area to reinforce the shoe’s upper by a couple of millimeters, thus enhancing the sturdiness and protectiveness of the shoe a bit further.

 The Euro Rock Hiker is equipped with a cushy midsole for underfoot protection, comfort, and balance.
 Its slim one-piece design and tapered construction give the hiking boot an overall svelte appeal.
 As it comes paired with a Timberland Anti-Fatigue insole, users get to experience the trail in this footgear with extra cushioning.
 This complementary component, which is completely replaceable, also provides hiking enthusiasts with additional support underfoot, thanks to its mildly contoured design.